ArcTanSusan/frontend-only-solana-charts/README.md

 Show some fake comments with timestamps at the bottom of the page.

-Used styled React components, material UI library for basic UI components, and rechart for the charts.
+Used styled React components, material UI library, and rechart library.

 ### Diagrams